mA*ths Online Programme

 Here, you will look at the transition from GCSE to A-level.

-You will experience workshops based on topics from the A-level Mathematics curriculum to support your learning.
+You will attend workshops based on topics from the A-level Mathematics curriculum to support your learning.
 Sessions will be run by Imperial academics and students, as well as partners from MEI.

-These courses have been carefully designed to fit with the A-level Mathematics curriculum in a structured series.
+These online courses have been designed to fit with the A-level Mathematics curriculum in a structured series.

 Content is delivered in a variety of ways including videos, practice questions and assessments, covering a range of methods and applications.
 You will also receive ongoing online mentoring from current Imperial students.